 Pagan managed to balance indie eccentricity with hits (and indeed was renown for turning those eccentrically indie records into hits) and was a goldmine, much plundered by the majors.

 Pagan was started by Trevor Reekie, whose earlier history included some years in Europe plus stints running Terry Condon’s Stunn label, and Glyn Tucker’s Reaction imprint.
-It was originally a division of Mirage Films, with and an eye to soundtracks, but when Mirage ceased trading Reekie took over the label.
+It was originally a division of Mirage Films, with an eye to soundtracks, but when Mirage ceased trading Reekie took over the label.
 One of the towering figures of NZ’s indigenous industry, he ran it continuously for the next two decades, with partner Sheryl Morris, then alone and then with a further partner, Tim Moon.
 Distribution was at various times with RCA, RTC / Virgin and then EMI.

-The notes below are Trevor's own comments about each release, and a bit of label history..
+The notes below are Trevor's own comments about each release, and a bit of label history.

 Scott Calhoun was in Dave Dobbyn’s horn section for a while and also a member of Wentworth Brewster & Co